Wendell Lightbourne: Arrest

 About a month later the Scotland Yard questioned police about Wendell Willis Lightbourne, a potential suspect they had located.
 He was 19 years old at time of the killings, was known by acquaintances as "donkey", and had worked odd jobs around Bermuda.
 He also came from a big family with no father-figure, and had been convicted of robbing a 14-year-old schoolgirl in 1958.
 Police had been aware of him, as he had been questioned after the attack of Flood in July 1958.
 He had been questioned because he was seen running from the scene after Flood began screaming, but when confronted by police he stated he had run because he was scared they would think it was him, but said he had nothing to do with it; because Flood had not actually seen her attacker, police did not question him further.

 Lightbourne was questioned once again in October, but insisted he was innocent.
 He did claim however that he was at the beach around the time of the Rawlinson's murder, something that caused police to press him further.
 After a while, he confessed and was charged with killing Rawlinson.
 Although nothing conclusive enough linked him to the two other murders, the cases were closed after his arrest, with authorities pinpointing Lightbourne as the killer, and although he never firmly admitted to them, he did state that he had "done things he could not remember".

 Trial

 Lightbourne went on trial in November.
 He attempted to sway the jury that the killing of Rawlinson was an accident.
 The jury found him guilty of murder and he was sentenced to death.
 However, his sentence was commuted to life imprisonment in January 1960, and he was sent to serve his sentence in the United Kingdom.
-Lightbourne's subsequent fate is unknown.